Aegis1863/LLMs-Distillation-Quantification/README.md

 - Most popular LLMs show high distillation degrees, with exceptions like *Claude-3.5-Sonnet* and *Doubao-Pro-32k*
 - Base LLMs exhibit higher distillation degrees than aligned versions

 Through this work, we advocate for more independent LLM development and transparent technical documentation to enhance model robustness and safety.
-For more details, please refer to [our paper](./paper.pdf).
+For more details, please refer to [our paper](./paper.pdf) or [arxiv](https://arxiv.org/abs/2501.12619).

 ## Main Result